nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 But we Tell us, Elmer, you hit that one with 13 points of damage and it didn't die.
 I didn't hit anything for 13 damage.
 Oh.
 I certainly did.
 I hit it for three.

 Okay.
-Carson, you still have two actions.
+Karsten, you still have two actions.
 I don't even know what to do.
 You you do have this I'm currently eating that water.
 You you do have this kinetics stability that allows you to summon flame and throw it.

 Oh.
 That's Can I throw it all the way across the water or just hit that guy right here?
 Andrew guy.
 Oh, why don't you look at your, look at your character sheet.
 I'm going to do the same.

 So you're gonna need to channel elements in order to be able to do that, so that'll cost you one action.
 But once you've channeled elements, you can do a a kinetics of the blast.
 Elemental blast.
 One action.
 Where's 10 for emanation?

+---

+### Session Play - Part 4

 Blah blah blah blah blah.
 Well, I I'm just gonna click some buttons just to figure out so 60 feet for the fire.
 Okay.
 Well, if it's within 60 feet, then you can throw it at the you can throw it at the other one or at anything really in the room, I think.
 Assuming here, let me measure where you are.